15 Stunning Black-sand Beaches Around the World

-Below is a list of must-see black beaches, each of which possess an unrivaled contrast to the blue waters that lap their shores.
+Below is a list of 15 must-see black-sand beaches around the world, all of which possess an unrivaled contrast to the blue waters that lap their shores.

-Located on Hawaii’s Big Island, Punalu’u Beach is frequented by beachgoers — and endangered turtles and seals.
-Known to locals simply as “Black Sand Beach,” Punalu’u Beach gets its deep black color from years of volcanic activity that has laced its sand with lava fragments.
+Located on Hawaii’s Big Island, Punalu’u Beach is frequented by sunbathers — and endangered turtles and seals.
+This black-sand beach gets its dark hue from years of volcanic activity that has laced its sand with lava fragments.

 Playa Jardín, Canary Islands, Spain

-On Tenerife, the largest island in the Canary islands, is the touristy Playa Jardín.
-Considered a true urban beach, the beach was landscaped by artist César Manrique to create a juxtaposition between dark volcanic sands and lush greenery on the nearby shore.
+On Tenerife, the largest of the Canary Islands, lies the touristy Playa Jardín.
+Considered a true urban beach, this stretch was landscaped by artist César Manrique to create a juxtaposition of dark volcanic sands and lush greenery on the nearby shore.

 Ureki Beach, Ureki, Georgia

-Although it is not located on an ocean, Georgia’s Ureki Beach lies on one of the Earth’s largest seas: the Black Sea.
-While most beaches on the Black Sea do not have sand, Ureki Beach has sand that is alleged to have healing properties — something that’s kept swimmers flocking here for centuries.
+Although it's not located on an ocean, Georgia’s Ureki Beach lies on one of the Earth’s largest seas: the Black Sea.
+And while most beaches on the Black Sea do not have sand, this one does and it allegedly has healing properties — something that's kept swimmers flocking here for centuries.

 Perivolos Beach, Santorini, Greece

 Santorini is known for its stunning beachfronts and stark white stone buildings, but Perivolos Beach on the island’s southern shore is lesser known.
 Head to this beach, in the town of Perissa, and take in the sight of ancient black sand next to the deep blue of the Mediterranean.